juanferrer/sdlc/ROADMAP.md

 - Dungeon of the Damned: Hateful Abyss
 - Blackstar: Death & Decay - Creature Codex
+- Dungeon of the Damned: Prison of Pain

 Check the released modules in the [README](https://github.com/juanferrer/sdlc/blob/main/README.md).